FIFA World Cup 2026 - OFC Qualifier Semi Finals: New Zealand v FijiGetty Images Sport

 Max Crocombe is currently the most experienced goalkeeper in the New Zealand squad and is expected to start as the first-choice keeper at the World Cup, with Alex Paulsen serving as backup.

-As mentioned previously, in defence, the full-back pairing of Tyler Bindon and Liberato Cacace is expected to dominate the wider areas, while Finn Surman and Michael Boxall will take centre stage at the heart of the backline.
+In defence, the full-back pairing of Tyler Bindon and Liberato Cacace is expected to dominate the wider areas, while Finn Surman and Michael Boxall will take centre stage at the heart of the backline.

-Moving on to the midfield, the trio of Joe Bell, Marko Stamenic, and Sarpreet Singh forms a well-balanced and strong midfield that could play a key role in New Zealand's campaign at the tournament.
+Moving on to the midfield, the trio of Joe Bell, Marko Stamenic and Sarpreet Singh forms a well-balanced and strong midfield that could play a key role in New Zealand's campaign at the tournament.

 Up front, youngsters Elijah Just and Ben Waine could prove to be dangerous attacking threats from the wings, with Chris Wood operating as the main target man.